 - Participating Partnerships shall document the completion of all physical and developmental screenings to include functional hearing checks, functional vision assessments, use of milestone checklists. - i.
 Any child ages birth to 36 months 5 years with suspected delays in development shall be screened using an age-appropriate developmental screening tool (e.g. Ages & Stages III, Ages and Stages SE, Parent Evaluation of Developmental Status, Battelle Developmental Inventory -2 Screener).
 Partnerships recognize that parents have the right to determine which provider of developmental screenings will conduct the screening for their child, including the BabyNet System Point of Entry (SPOE) Office. - ii.
-Any additional but not required physical and developmental screenings, including functional hearing and vison assessments and/or use of milestone checklists, shall be documented. - into the First Steps Data Collection System (FSDC).
+Any additional but not required physical and developmental screenings, including functional hearing and vison assessments and/or use of milestone checklists, shall be documented. - iii.
+Data: Client demographic, health, and developmental screening results will be entered into the First Steps Data Collection System (FSDC).